 Depending on availability, people staying in Guest Housing may have the option to choose from a traditional style room, suite style room, or an apartment unit.
 Guests who request a traditional residence hall room can reserve a single room with one bed or a double room with two beds.
 Suite style rooms have two double rooms with a shared bathroom and common area between them or a single room with a bathroom.
-The Cutler units are classified as apartments and are available for all UAF affiliated guests.
+Apartment units have a private kitchen, living room and bathroom with two double occupancy rooms.

 What are the accommodation or lodging options for guests staying longer than 30 nights?

 Guests who are employees and wish to make a reservation of 30 nights or longer must apply through the Employee, Family, and Graduate housing application process.
 If a unit is not available, employees can choose to stay in a residence hall until a unit becomes available.
 Employees staying longer than 30 nights are considered ‘residents’ rather than guests.
 Generally, non-employees are not permitted to stay longer than 30 nights in Guest Housing.
 Exceptions can be made on a case by case basis.

 What buildings on campus can be requested for Guest Housing?

 At the discretion of Residence Life, Cutler, Wickersham, McIntosh, Bartlett, Moore, and Skarland may be used in the summer season (June 1 - July 31).
 Any of the regularly used Guest Housing buildings may be taken off-line at any time due to maintenance projects, construction, renovation, or other updates.
 Buildings available for summer season will usually be determined by February 1 of each year.